anniexcheng/othello/README.md

 # Othello

 This repository contains the code for an Othello game written in Python 3.
-It was created as the Fall 2016 CS 4701 (AI Prac) Project by Ji Hun Kim and Annie Cheng.
+It was created as a Fall 2016 CS 4701 (AI Prac) Project by Ji Hun Kim and Annie Cheng.

 ## Description